Rip Hunter: Fictional character biography

 In his original incarnation, Rip Hunter is portrayed as an ordinary man who uses his invention, the Time Sphere, to travel through time.
-Aided by his friend Jeff Smith, girlfriend Bonnie Baxter, and Bonnie's kid brother Corky, they have adventures in time.
+Aided by his friend Jeff Smith, girlfriend Bonnie Baxter, and Bonnie's younger brother Corky, they have adventures in time.
 These stories were told in the series Rip Hunter...Time Master which ran for 29 issues between 1961 and 1965.

 Rip is next seen in the series Challengers of the Unknown, where, in the year AD 12,000,000, he assists the Challengers of the Unknown, Swamp Thing, and Deadman in defeating the dictatorial Sun Lords.
 The character's next major appearance is in Action Comics #552–554.
-With the aid of Superman and the team known as the Forgotten Heroes, an alien invasion of Earth is prevented.
+With the aid of Superman and the Forgotten Heroes, he prevents an alien invasion of Earth.

 The Forgotten Heroes are then seen in the 1985 series Crisis on Infinite Earths, a mini-series intended to change the fictional universe shared by DC characters.
-During this story, Hunter serves as a plot device to enable the superheroes of the Multiverse to travel to the dawn of time where they face off against the Anti-Monitor.
-The battle that ensues effectively destroys the Multiverse.
+During this story, Hunter enables the superheroes of the multiverse to travel to the dawn of time, where they face off against the Anti-Monitor.
+The multiverse is destroyed in the ensuing battle, with the remaining universes being merged into one.
 Hunter then reunites with some of his Forgotten Heroes teammates, as well as cosmic heroes Adam Strange and Captain Comet in a quest to defeat the Anti-Monitor once and for all.
-With the help of Brainiac, they journey to Apokolips, where the tyrant Darkseid uses his advanced science to peer into the Anti-Matter universe and aid Alex Luthor, Superman, and Superboy-Prime in the ultimate destruction of the Anti-Monitor.
+With the help of Brainiac, they journey to Apokolips, where Darkseid uses his advanced science to peer into the Anti-Matter universe and aid Alex Luthor, Superman, and Superboy-Prime in the ultimate destruction of the Anti-Monitor.
 This narrative event allowed the writing staff of DC Comics to alter many of their heroes and fictional situations.

-The Crisis on Infinite Earths series was used as a plot device to dramatically alter the fictional histories of many characters.
-Unlike most other characters, Hunter continues with the same personality and memories that preceded this event.
-This event was used as a literary device to portray him as a man out of time and without a home.
-No one remembers that he existed.
-The writers further expanded on this by having their new fictional universe contain an alternative version of Rip, one who was native to this timeline, and also a master of time travel.
+The version of Rip Hunter native to this new universe is also a master of time travel, and aids heroes Booster Gold and Animal Man in their own time-traveling adventures before taking on the vast Illuminati conspiracy during the eight-issue series Time Masters.
+This more gritty and realistic (symbolized by jeans and a T-shirt rather than a costume) take on the character attempts to change the past to prevent the Illuminati, led by Vandal Savage, from coming into existence.
+During the series, a relative of the character known as Dan Hunter decides to stay in the past at the time of the Revolutionary War.
+This is used to create a link between Rip and the pre-existing western themed Dan Hunter, a character associated with Tomahawk.
+This series concludes with Hunter being stranded in the prehistoric past.